th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 ### Ouroboros diverges from RINA

-In the meantime, I was implementing and revising _CACEP_, the Common Application Connnection Establishment Protocol that was accompanying CDAP in RINA.
+In the meantime, I was implementing and revising _CACEP_, the Common Application Connection Establishment Phase that was accompanying CDAP in RINA.
 Discussions on CACEP between Sander and myself were interesting and sometimes heated -- whiteboard markers have experienced flight and sudden deceleration.
 CDAP was supposed to